-OnTime 360 doesn’t include a ton of pre-built integrations, but it has a significant area covered—accounting.
+OnTime 360 doesn’t include many prebuilt integrations, but it has a significant area covered—accounting.
 The system integrates directly with QuickBooks, Xero, and FreshBooks.
-This one simple connection can save small businesses a lot of duplicate paperwork and administrative time.
+This simple connection can save small businesses a lot of duplicate paperwork and administrative time.

 OnTime 360 Ease of Use

-- Encyclopedic online resources: OnTime hosts a comprehensive, searchable support site to guide users through the system’s functions.
+- Comprehensive online resources: OnTime provides a searchable and extensive support site to guide users through the system’s functions.

-- In-app tutorials: Your OnTime 360 dashboard includes a direct link to training resources.
+- In-app tutorials: The OnTime 360 dashboard includes a direct link to training resources.

-- Phone support: You can get an OnTime 360 rep on the phone Monday through Friday, from 8 a.m. to 5 p.m.
+- Phone support: You can reach an OnTime 360 rep on the phone Monday through Friday, from 8 a.m. to 5 p.m.
 Pacific time.

 - Emergency assistance: OnTime 360 support representatives are available in off-hours in the case of a system-down emergency.

-OnTime 360 is built on the Windows operating system, and it looks like it.
-Imagine the soothing blue-gray tones and combination of sidebar and header navigation menus of Microsoft Outlook.
-The OnTime management and dispatch console looks exactly like that.
+OnTime 360 is built on the Windows operating system, OnTime management and dispatch console have a resemblance to the platform.
 Split screens show tasks that need your attention—like upcoming billing cycles—and active delivery requests.
 The main dashboard also includes links to software tutorials if you have questions.
 A snapshot screen displays your top customers alongside weekly and monthly profitability charts for an at-a-glance assessment.